wso2/docs-choreo-dev/en/developer-docs/docs/api-management/api-policies/attach-and-manage-policies.md

 #### Policy versioning

-When it comes to policy versioning in Choreo or mediation dependencies, it is important to consider the major version changes in the Ballerina language.
+When it comes to policy versioning in {{ product_name }} or mediation dependencies, it is important to consider the major version changes in the Ballerina language.
 For example, transitioning from update 1 to update 2 requires a major version increment, which can introduce significant incompatibilities.

-Therefore, to ensure compatibility, the recommended approach is to version the policy package in a manner that the major version gets upgraded when the Choreo/mediation dependency version is upgraded to a major version.
+Therefore, to ensure compatibility, the recommended approach is to version the policy package in a manner that the major version gets upgraded when the {{ product_name }}/mediation dependency version is upgraded to a major version.